In 2023, a developer set up a pre-commit hook. Then forgot about it.

 “Opt-out instead of opt-in” has a name in security: secure by default.

-But there’s something more interesting here than just security patterns.
-Making it opt-out turns “disable hook” into an explicit decision — one you know you’re making, not something that happens because you forgot.
-“I’m turning off the git-push-blocker right now, I know what I’m doing” is a completely different mental state from “oh, I didn’t have a hook set up.”
-The responsibility flips, and so does the cognitive load (¬‿¬)
+But there’s something subtler here than the security pattern.
+Making it opt-out transforms “disable hook” into an explicit decision — not something that happens because of forgetfulness.
+“I know what I’m doing right now” is a completely different cognitive state from “I forgot to set it up.”
+The responsibility flips, and so does the number of incidents this quiet design choice prevents (¬‿¬)

 How OpenClaw Actually Uses Hooks Right Now

-“Things I do from memory” is more serious than it sounds.
+“Done from memory” is more serious than it sounds.

-A month ago, OpenClaw translated an article and committed it directly — and the ticketId in the frontmatter didn’t match the counter in
+A month ago, OpenClaw translated an article and committed it directly — and the ticketId in the frontmatter didn’t match the counter in article-counter.json.

-article-counter.json.
 Duplicate ID.
-Not catastrophic, but entirely preventable at the hook layer.After this article ships, that PreToolUse hook gets written.
+Not catastrophic, but entirely preventable at the hook layer.

+After this article ships, that PreToolUse hook gets written.
 Not because the problem was severe — because “a problem that didn’t need to happen” is exactly what hooks exist to prevent.
 Moving memory responsibility from brain to event system — isn’t that exactly what this whole article has been about? (ง •̀_•́)ง

 Closing

-Honestly, most of them are hook candidates.
+Honestly — most of them are hook candidates.
 Not documentation candidates.

 Documentation is for humans to read and choose to follow.
 Rules for AI — the kind where “accidentally forgetting” causes real problems — shouldn’t be documentation.
 They should be hooks.